Greatest Literature banner

 A transforming experience

 My first reaction to Ovid's Metamorphoses was mystification.
-This was supposed to be one of the great books of Western culture.
+This was one of the great books of Western culture.
 Ovid was said to be wickedly delightful to read compared to other ancients.
 And I was reading an acclaimed translation into modern English.

-So how come I found it deadly dry, repetitive and boring?
+So why did I find it deadly dry, repetitive and boring?

-I mean, again and again I'd have to look up the mythological figures in footnotes or other sources to figure out what was going on.
-Over and over, whenever some interest would be created by one of these characters, he or she would turn into a tree or fish or bird or star...and then on to the next one.
-The overarching story was impossible to follow, as it kept jumping around to fit in as many of these subplots of metamorphoses (literally, changes of body) as possible.
+Again and again I'd have to look up the mythological figures in footnotes or other sources to figure what was going on.
+Over and over, whenever one of these characters stirred some interest, he or she would turn into a tree or fish or bird or star...and then it would be on to the next character.
+The overarching story was impossible to follow, as it kept jumping around to fit in as many of these subplots of metamorphoses (changes of body) as possible.

-Then, halfway through, I checked out some other translations.
-And I found one that suddenly made Ovid's stories jump off the page.
+Then, halfway through, I checked out some other translations and found one that suddenly made Ovid's stories jump off the page.

 I no longer needed to check every reference as this translation made the identities of the people and places apparent.
 I read the second half of Metamorphoses much more quickly.
 I could see why the ancients might have thought this was hot stuff and why so many other great writers, old and modern, have been influenced by Ovid's writing.

 But whether it was in the spirit of Ovid is another matter.
 In any case, it revived my interest in the work and led me into other editions.
-And that's a good thing, right?
+And that's good, isn't it?
 (More about this in the commentary on Metamorphoses translations.)

 The ancients had a body of mythology, built on Greek legends starting before Homer and extended by the Romans, legends everyone knew and in which the artists could share in the telling of.
-I can't think of a similar set of stories common to our age that every author similarly dips into; the closest we can come to it may be folk tales, or the Bible and other influential religious mythologies.
+I can't think of a similar set of stories common to our age that every author similarly dips into.
+The closest we can come to it may be folk tales, or The Hebrew Bible and other influential religious mythologies.

 The big picture

-But throughout the work, this is implied in all the bizarre stories of people turning into lower forms (stone, water) or higher forms (stars, gods).
+Continual change take us up to the founding of Rome and beyond, as Ovid poetically tells or retells the bizarre stories of people turning into lower forms (stone, water) or higher forms (stars, gods).

 In the end, he does some obvious kowtowing to the emperor Augustus, extolling his adoptive father Julius Caesar and predicting their empire would last a long, long time.
 You have to wonder how successful this appeal to the status quo could have been though, given that the bulk of the work argues that change is inherent in everything.